Yiu Pak-leung

-Perry Yiu Pak-leung, MH, JP (born 11 March 1974) is a member of the Legislative Council of Hong Kong for Tourism constituency.
-He is a chairman of the China Travel Service (Hong Kong).
+Perry Yiu Pak-leung, MH, JP (姚柏良; born 11 March 1974) is a member of the Legislative Council of Hong Kong.
+He represented the Tourism constituency from 2022 to 2025, and is a current member of the election committee constituency.
+He is chairman of the China Travel Service (Hong Kong).

 Biography

 Yiu was graduated from the Hong Kong Polytechnic University with a Master of Science in International Hospitality Management and obtained a Master of Education at the Chinese University of Hong Kong.

 Yiu was first elected to the Kwun Tong District Council in the 2007 District Council election through Ping Tin as a New Century Forum candidate until he was defeated in the pro-democracy landslide in 2019.
 He was also elected to the Election Committee in 2011 through the Hong Kong and Kowloon District Council subsector.

 Yiu was elected to the Legislative Council of Hong Kong through Tourism constituency in the 2021 Hong Kong legislative election with 160 votes.

+Yiu was re-elected through election committee constituency with the highest votes 1,397 in 2025.